Cogges/cogges.github.io/README.md

 1. Upload the mp3 file to media.coggesparish.com/sermons/
 1. Open the ['_posts'](https://github.com/Cogges/cogges.github.io/tree/master/_posts) folder
 1. Click the add button ![Add Button](/images/internal/github-add.png)
-1. Fill in the 'front matter' like this example:
+1. Fill in the 'front matter' like [this example](https://gist.github.com/jwebster/7153746)

-{% gist 7153746 %}

 1. Add a comment about your change and then Commit (Save) ![Save](/images/internal/github-save.png)
 1. Changes get applied automatically and are usually immediate but can take up to 10 minutes to appear.
 	* Refresh the page a few times to see your changes.

+####Notes
+* dates should be formatted as YYYY-MM-DD (time is optional)
+* files expects a list of urls with each url in quotes

 * * *